 Ice Searchlights and Thermal Imaging: High-powered searchlights and thermal imaging are utilized to visualize ice at night or during poor visibility.
 Thermal imaging systems can detect temperature differences, revealing ice that might otherwise be undetectable.

-Ice-strengthened Hull and Ice Belt: Essential for physical navigation through ice, an ice-class ship’s hull is reinforced.
+Ice-strengthened Hull and Ice Belt: Essential for physical navigation through the ice, an ice-class ship’s hull is reinforced.
 The ice belt, the area of the hull most likely to contact the ice, is significantly thicker.

 Bow Thrusters: Aid in ship maneuverability when navigating through broken ice and in close-quarters ice conditions.